PE and Sport Premium 2017-2018

 Improvements to quality of provision

-- Focus on more bespoke upskilling of staff in lesson and extra-curricular delivery.
+- Continue to focus on more bespoke upskilling of staff in lesson and extra-curricular delivery.
 Focus upon core sports of Rugby, Dance, Gymnastics, Hockey and Athletics.
 We will do this by:

-- Use of video and peer coaching sessions to increase ability of teaching and as a tool for assessment to ensure consistency across year groups.
+- Use of video and peer coaching sessions to increase ability of teaching and as a tool for assessment to ensure consistency across year groups, and across the primary and secondary phases.

 - Strengthened transition links between Key Stage 2 and 3 through shared use of specialist facilities in secondary years, to allow for high quality and more regular training and competition.